Qinghai – Tibet Railway

 Vehicle Design

 Qinghai – Tibet Railway is the highest rail line in the world, much of it built on permafrost.
-To adopt the harsh high elevation environments, Tibet trains are specially built.
+To adapt to the harsh high-elevation environments, Tibet trains are specially built.
 The passenger coaches are Chinese-made 25T carriages.
 They adopt new technologies to meet the environmental and climatic challenges of the Qinghai-Tibet Plateau.

 Oxygen Supply

 Because of the lack of oxygen at such a great altitude, the coaches on Tibet trains are specially built to have extra oxygen pumped into them.
 Dispersive oxygen supply and distributed oxygen supply are adopted in the fully enclosed coaches to increase the oxygen content.
-And they have oxygen supply for each passenger through tubes.
+They have an oxygen supply for each passenger through tubes.
 The oxygen tube is available at each seat and berth.

 Coaches